LeandroSQ/js-raycaster/README.md

 ## Building sources

 - `yarn install` to install dependencies
-- `yarn build` to build sources
+- `gulp build` to build sources
 - Open the `index.html` file at `/dist/index.html`

-For dev environment, you can use `yarn dev` to run the server and live reload on changes.
+For dev environment, you can use `gulp dev` to run the server and live reload on changes.